10botics/codrone-simulator/README.md

 # Codrone Simulator

 ## Introduction
-This project is about the software providing virtual simulation on CoDrone.
-There are two types of simulation.
-The first one is directly controlling the drone with a controller.
-The second one is using python api to control the drone.
+This project is about the software providing virtual simulation for CoDrone.
+Using python api to control the drone.

 ## Features
 - Multiple 3D scenes with CoDrone model and animation